cityofaustin/Residential-Permitting/_project_steps/shed/define.md

     tab_content_markdown: >-
       **What is impervious cover?** Rooftops, driveways, parking lots, and other man-made or stone surfaces that keep water from being absorbed into the ground.
+Impervious cover restrictions are put in place to prevent flooding during and after heavy rains.
 If you do not live in a floodplain, your impervious cover cannot exceed 45% of your property.
 If you do live in a floodplain, your impervious cover cannot exceed 10% of your property.
       Impervious cover restrictions are in place to make sure a significant amount of water is making it back into the soil and to prevent flooding.
-[Learn more about impervious cover](/residential/resources/glossary/impervious-cover).
+      [Learn more about impervious
+      cover](/residential/resources/glossary/impervious-cover).
 ---